 I love that this one could be dressed up or dressed down.
 If you wear it to prom, you could throw on some heels.
 If you want to wear it in your classroom, trade your heels for sandals.
 You could make it even more teacher-ready by adding a cold-classroom staple: the cardigan.

 Where are all my khaki-pants-with-a-button-down teachers at?
 This look is for you.
 This look says “I am hip and put together.
 I am just here to do my job and look good while doing it.”
-Everyone loves a floral tie, a fun sock, and a peekaboo accessory that reminds everyone you are fun.
+Everyone loves a floral tie and a peekaboo accessory that reminds everyone you are fun.